Types of membership

 A member is normally an individual who is or has been actively engaged in a design field and who has professional and/or academic qualifications that allow them to practice as a designer, design teacher, Professor and/or design researcher in an appropriate design field.
 Apply NOW

 An Associate Member is an individual who is actively engaged in a design field and who is achieving qualifications to be admitted into the Society as a Member.
-Maximum period as Associate Member is 5 years, or 2 years after PhD graduation – whichever comes first.
+Master students and doctoral researchers (PhD students) are typically associate members.
+Maximum period as Associate Member is 5-years, or 2-years after PhD graduation – whichever comes first.

 Applications are welcome.
 Each application is considered by the DS Applications Group.
 Apply NOW